BJClarke/troubleshoot/ts_manageticket.md

 ## Linked accounts cannot add or edit support tickets
 {: #ts_service_broker}

-If you have a linked account, you might not be able to add or edit {{{site.data.keyword.Bluemix_notm}} support tickets.
+If you have a linked account, you might not be able to add or edit {{site.data.keyword.Bluemix_notm}} support tickets.
 {:shortdesc}

 You are unable to create or edit support tickets in {{site.data.keyword.Bluemix_notm}}.